-- Internet: group of networks connected together.
-The Internet refers to the global connection of networks around the world. - LAN: Local Area Network: a group of computers, usually all in the same room or building, connected for the purpose of sharing files, exchanging email, and collaboration. - Intranet: internal company network.
-Internal use of web capabilities. - Extranet: ability to securely connecting the intranet with defined external networks. - CGI: Common Gateway Interface: means of developing application for the web on the server side. - Middleware: a tier usually between a web application or a web server and a database or another application layer.
+- LAN: Local Area Network: a group of computers, usually all in the same - Intranet: internal company network.
+Internal use of web capabilities. - Extranet: ability to securely connecting the intranet with defined external networks. - CGI: Common Gateway Interface: means of developing application for the - Middleware: a tier usually between a web application or a web server